Vaivara concentration camp: Evacuation

-With the front coming closer in early 1944, the Vaivara camp was evacuated on 4 and 5 February 1944.
+With the front coming closer in early 1944, the Vaivara camp was evacuated.
+This occurred in stages from around 4 and 5 February 1944 up until the highpoint of the summer.
 A total of 2,466 inmates were marched to the camps at Kiviõli (46 km), Ereda (30 km), Jõhvi (20 km) and Goldfields (30 km).
 The inmates had to walk for three days in bad winter weather with poor clothing, footwear and food.
 The columns were also attacked by Soviet aircraft.

-In July 1944, Bodmann held a strict selection, known as Ten Percent Selection, when one in ten of the inmates was selected and shot near Ereda.
-In August and September, as Germans prepared the evacuation of Estonia, the inmates were sent west.
+In July 1944, SS-Dr. Franz von Bodmann held a strict selection, known as the Ten Percent Selection, when one in ten of the inmates was selected and shot near Ereda which lies 40 km west of Vaivara.
+There had been a satellite camp ('Außenlager') situated there since October 1943.
+750 slave workers were registered.
+In August and September the whole camp along with other satellite camps at Auvere (15 km south-west of Vaivara), Putki (20 km south of Vaivara) and Viivikonna (5 km south-east of Vaivara) were evacuated.
+Vaivara itself saw the end to its camp amidst chaos, selections, executions and death marches.
+Such was the disorder as the Germans prepared the complete evacuation of Estonia.
+The majority of the inmates were sent west.
 As there were not enough ships, they crowded into the camps of Klooga and Lagedi.
-On 19 September 1944, about 2,000 inmates of the Klooga camp were executed and the corpses burned on pyres.
+There then followed on 19 September 1944 the massacre of about 2,000 inmates of the overcrowded Klooga camp.
+After the victims were executed their corpses were burned on pyres.
 Similar mass executions took place at Lagedi.

 Aftermath

-Aumeier was tried at the Auschwitz trial in Poland in 1947 and executed.
+The commandant of Vaivara SS-Hauptsturmführer Hans Aumeier was tried at the Auschwitz trial in Poland in 1947.
+He was executed on 24 January 1948.
+SS-Dr Eduard Krebsbach (1894–1947), who had participated like his predecessor SS-Dr. Franz von Bodmann in various selections, was brought to trial.
+He was found guilty of his crimes and was hanged in 1947.

 In 1951, the Soviets tried a number of Estonian auxiliaries.
 Brenneis was killed at the end of the war.
+Von Bodmann escaped the hangman's noose and committed suicide in May 1945.
+Pannicke disappeared after the war as did Heinrich Schattkus (*1898-) of whom there was no further trace.
+Another perpetrator Karl Theiner (1914–1955) had an inferior position responsible for camp sanitation.
+He maintained his low rank ('Sanitätsdienstgrad') but compensated himself in Vaivara through examples of excessive violence against male and female prisoners many of whom he murdered.
+In 1955 a DDR court found him guilty and he was sentenced to death.

-Bodmann committed suicide in May 1945.
-Pannicke disappeared after the war.
-Schnabel was sentenced in Germany to 16 years imprisonment in 1968, which was reduced to 6 years in 1969.
+In West-Germany sentences could be more lenient.
+For instance, Schnabel was sentenced in the BRD to 16 years imprisonment in 1968, which was reduced to 6 years in 1969.
 However, he was given a life sentence after another trial in 1977.
 Others were indicted but never tried by German courts.

-Satellite camps
+List of Satellite camps

 Satellite camps of Vaivara concentration camp were located in: